jcarouth/carouth.com/source/_posts/2013-11-03-its-your-career.markdown

 comments: true
 categories: Professionalism
 ---
-This post is in the same vain as my previous post about inspiration from conferences being your reposibility, and it was inspired by a conversation that happend on Twitter.
+This post is in the same vein as my previous post about inspiration from conferences being your reposibility, and it was inspired by a conversation that happend on Twitter.
 A person asked if all the people attending a particular conference were being sent by their companies since this person was planning on paying his own way.
 This sparked a short conversation about companies sending their employees to conferences as training opportunities and whether this is the company's reponsibility or not.

 ## Build me a house